liork98/Takigame/README.md

 ![image](https://user-images.githubusercontent.com/118155017/226965329-8cb67856-2429-48b0-b499-21fa6a14bbd5.png)

 <sub> This program is a Game called "Taki".
-It is written is C. </sub>
+It is written in C. </sub>

 <sub> This program was created as part of course in The Academic College of Tel Aviv-Yaffo. </sub>